 As you lean into your projects, reward yourself.
-You are working hard at something that is not easy, and it isn’t arrogant or presumptuous to recognize that.
-Blast your favorite radio station as you work, take an ice cream break or go for a night out dancing with your friends.
-Plan a reward ahead of time, as sometimes it’s just what you need to push through an idea-hating, and motivation-lacking rut.
+You are working hard at your grand idea and that is something that is not easy, and it isn’t arrogant or presumptuous to recognize that.
+Blast your favorite music or radio station as you work, take an ice cream break, or go for a night out dancing with your friends.
+Plan a reward ahead of time, as sometimes it’s just what you need to push through an idea-hating and motivation-lacking rut.
 Knowing at the end of the day, a reward is waiting for you, you may change your perspective, seeing your glass half full rather than half empty.

 It is a lovely thought to believe your creative venture will bring you only complete and utter joy, enlightenment, and bliss, but it is not very a realistic perspective.
-Creative work requires hard work, longs days and night and sometimes you also have to do mundane.
+Creative work requires hard work, long days and nights and sometimes you also have to do the mundane.

-Sometimes, your creative project can have a steep learning curve which can cause low self-esteem, trigger resentment, and even provoke self-loathing.
+Sometimes, your job or creative projects could have a steep learning curve which can cause low self-esteem, trigger resentment, and even provoke self-loathing.
 If and when this happens, you must remember that it’s just a phase and that you can overcome it.

-Try a few of the tips above to help you recharge during a creative rut.
+Keep in mind and apply the useful tips we shared above to help you recharge during a creative rut.
 Some of the suggested ideas are preventive suggestions that can also help you avoid getting into a rut in the first place.
-Whatever situation it may be, I wish you luck on your creative journey!
+Whatever the situation may be, I wish you luck on your creative journey.